greatjudge/friendship-service/README.md

 This is the Implementation of a test assignment for an internship in VK.
 This backend is built using the Django web framework, and uses Django REST framework to provide a RESTful API for the friendship actions.
 Users can send, reject applications to friends, delete from friends, view lists of friends and applications.

-## Requirements

-To run this backend, you will need to have the following installed on your system:

-   * Python
-   * Django
-   * Django REST framework
-   * Postgres

 ## Installation
 1. Clone the repository.
 2. Navigate to the project directory: `cd friendship-service`.
+3. Create `.env` file in friendship directory (file in the same folder with manage.py) with the contents like in example_.env.
+If you want use sqlite you can just remove the lines startswith "DB_".
+Dont forget about secret_key
+4. Create `.env` file in friendship-service with the contents like in example_.env.db

+#### without docker
 3. Create a virtual environment: `python3 -m venv env`.
 4. Activate the virtual environment: `source env/bin/activate`.
 5. Install the dependencies: `python -m pip install -r requirements.txt`.
 6. Dont remember to set django secter key.
 You can create the file .env in the same folder with manage.py and write to it `DJANGO_SECRET_KEY`="...(this key)...".
 There is example of .env file: `example_.env`.
-8. Run the database migrations: `python manage.py migrate`.
+7. Run the database migrations: `python manage.py migrate`.

-Or you can use `docker-compose.yml`

 ## Run server
 #### using manage.py.